shivpratapsingh111/MobileAutomation/README.md

   `python3 download.py -p com.example.android`
 ## autoAPK is bash script to automate android pentesting on mass level
-- To automate pentest on APK files, put them in a single directory and use below command
+- To automate pentest on APK files, put them in a single directory and use below command.
+[In below example Apkfiles/ is directory having all APK files in it]

-  `./autoAPK -d directoryname`
+  `./autoAPK -d Apkfiles/`

     - Apkleaks
     - Nuclei